jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 Play slowly and mindfully,
 knowing each note before moving on to the next.
 Gradually learn where each interval is in this form.
-For every mistake,
-repeat it correctly tenfold times.
+Aim for perfection.
+Any mistakes should be repeated over correctly many multiples of times.
+Think of carving a niche in the dirt for irrigation, or starting a saw cut in a piece of wood.

 ### Tunes and licks

-While ascending or descending, switch directions at will, revealing tunes that arise from long known melodies in deep memories.
+While ascending or descending, switch directions at will to prevent boredom and make little melodic phrases.
+This may reveal tunes from long buried melodies in deep memories.
-It can be surprising how many classical, folk, and religious traditional songs consist largely of snippets of scales.
+It can be surprising how many classical, folk, cultural, and religious traditional songs consist largely of snippets of scales.

-Sounds, tunes and licks we hear that we like should be replayed, slowly, thoughtfully, and repeatedly, so they will become part of our personal style.
+Sounds that we like should be replayed, slowly, thoughtfully, and repeatedly, so they will become part of our personal style.